MariaKeskinen/nasa-app/README.md

 ## NOTES / Known problems

+-   Normally database should not be included to git, but it is now, so its packed with other code for testing

 -   Using beta version of type-graphql, because it fixes nested validations bug, in real production app, beta version should be used with cautions
 -   Diameter is saved only in meters.
 Converting to miles and feet isn't 100% accurate if using multiple decimals
 -   Validation errors are only default errors